mhmdcs/fastapi-socialmedia/README.md

 ## Not required but recommended:
 Download and install Postman to test the backend's endpoints, you can also test with `curl`, or use http://localhost:port/docs or http://localhost:port/redoc that FastAPI already provides.

+# Optional: Run the tests
+If you have installed `pytest`, which you should if you installed the required dependencies/modules/packages via `pip install -r requirements.txt`, then you can run all the tests written in the `tests` directory via running `pytest --disable-warnings -vx`.

 ## Last but not least..